KasperDanielsen/Machine-Learning-Classification-on-audio/README.md

 Get the recordings from his repository and add to your project

+Comments from code copied from examples are kept for ease of use.

 A lot of inspiration was found from Mike Smales Udacity Capstone Project on his Machine Learning Nanodegree https://medium.com/@mikesmales/sound-classification-using-deep-learning-8bc2aa1990b7